Updated October 16, 2023

 The next step is to choose an account based on your goals.

 If you're looking to learn how to save, maybe you should consider a savings account.
 If you want to learn how to manage and budget your spending, a checking account might be a better fit.
+If you need easy access to your cash, try a debit card for teens.

 It's important to remember that you're just starting out.
 Choosing the right type of account to start with will help you in the long run.